 It’s a vital aspect of any business, but is broadband a utility bill?
-Many people treat broadband as a new example of a utility, as it’s highly unlikely that you can run a business without it.
-The internet is needed for everyday business operations like communication and research, but is also used to keep the office running – from ordering supplies to submitting meter readings and paying bills.
+Many people treat broadband as a the new utility bill example, as it’s highly unlikely that you can run a business without it.
+The internet is needed for everyday business operations like communication and research but is also used to keep the office running, from ordering supplies to submitting meter readings and paying bills.

 Your broadband will generally cost the same each month, as you pre-agree the broadband speed you require for your premises.
 This will remain the same unless your provider changes the tariff.